IshaAli444/assignment-ppit/README.md

-this is a tictactoe game in java
+//this is a tictactoe game in java